 If you got hurt in a collision due to the negligence of another party, you might be eligible to collect monetary compensation for your losses.
-A Freeport car accident lawyer at the Law Office of Cohen & Jaffe, LLP could help you hold the negligent party accountable for your losses.
+A Freeport NY car accident lawyer at the Law Office of Cohen & Jaffe, LLP could help you hold the negligent party financially accountable.

 You might think that only the other driver could be responsible for your collision.
 However, depending on the facts of your situation, there could be other parties liable for your losses.